File Type

 That’s not saying that uncompressed files don’t offer benefits, though.
 With the many top online spots to download high-resolution audio files, Hi-Res Audio is now easily available and reasonably priced.

+The most famous of these compression algorithms are MP3 and AAC.
+While MP3 is the name everyone uses, as a format it’s virtually redundant. iTunes encodes in AAC as standard and no digital streaming service worth its salt would touch MP3 unless doing so at a very high bitrate.
+It's just not very efficient.
 High efficiency, low data ‘cost’ codecs such as AAC and Ogg Vorbis (used by Spotify) are great for streaming music over the Internet, but higher-quality hi-res codecs are there for when you don’t have to worry about mobile data limits, or whether your connection can keep up.
 They offer better-than-CD quality, with sample rates and bit depth that's greater than the 44.1KHz and 16-bit depth you get with the humble CD.

 Back in June 2014, the major record companies finally got together to agree what the previously amorphous term ‘hi-res audio’ should mean.
 They came up with: “Lossless audio that is capable of reproducing the full range of sound from recordings that have been mastered from better-than-CD-quality music sources,” in a statement jointly released by various industry bodies.